Microsoft Defender for Identity

 After storing all secrets, grant the Logic App managed identity Get and List permissions on Key Vault secrets.

-The Logic Apps use a managed identity to update incidents in Sentinel.
-Grant this identity the Microsoft Sentinel Responder role from Azure Cloud Shell:
+Grant the managed identity the Microsoft Sentinel Responder role from Azure Cloud Shell:

 az role assignment create \